 - "Step away from the numbers a bit, however, and the 2013 GL450 easily outclasses its competition inside." -- Autoblog

-The Mercedes GL-Class comes standard with seating for seven, with a middle-row bench seat for three and a rear bench that can seat two.
-The front seats are heated and eight-way power-adjustable with four-way power-adjustable lumbar support, but in higher trims, you can upgrade them to active, climate-controlled, 10-way adjustable seats with a massage function.
-Most test drivers don’t discuss the front seats, but they say the second seats are fairly roomy.
+The 2013 Mercedes-Benz GL-Class comes standard with seating for seven, with a middle-row bench seat for three and a rear bench that can seat two.
+The front seats are heated and eight-way power-adjustable with four-way power-adjustable lumbar supports, but in higher trims, you can upgrade them to active, climate-controlled, 10-way adjustable seats with a massage function.
+Most test drivers don’t discuss the front seats, but they say the second-row seats are fairly roomy.
 Reviewers write that the third row of seats is too cramped for adults, but that’s fairly common for the class.

 - "With an upholstered dash that boasts fine double stitching, attractive leather options and absurdly adjustable front bucket seats, the GL-Class is a few millennia ahead of its ancient American rival [the Cadillac Escalade] indoors." -- Autoblog

 - "Second-row seats now tumble forward easily to allow access to the (cramped) third row, which itself folds flat." -- Automobile Magazine

 - "Because of limited third-row kneeroom and a second-row center-seat position equipped with a fold-down armrest/cup holder, the GL is no seven-passenger limo, but it can nicely accommodate four adults, three kids, and 16 cubic feet of luggage." -- Car and Driver

 - "Second row passengers are treated to decent stretch-out room, although we found the seatbacks to be a little firm." -- Left Lane News